 Applied Ecopsychology methods offer relaxation, healing and self-discovery through nature-connecting opportunities allowing us to maintain healthy and effective relationships

 ENVIRONMENT EDUCATION WORKSHOPS & PROGRAMS

-Valuable real-life skills and meaningful moments are developed through practical hands-on nature reconnecting activities
+Valuable and practical real-life skills and meaningful moments are developed through practical hands-on nature-connecting activities

 LANDSCAPE DESIGN, HORTICULTURE & GARDENS

 Creating healthy ecosystems surrounding ourselves and sensing our place in our environment provides benefits to our relationships, wellbeing and our living planet